alahiff/InfluxDB-metrics-collectors/README.md

 # InfluxDB-metrics-collectors
 Collection of python scripts for collecting metrics for InfluxDB The scripts are meant to be executed by Telegraf.
-Each directory contains configuration for /etc/telegraf/telegraf.d/.
+Each directory contains configuration which should be placed in `/etc/telegraf/telegraf.d/`.

 Example setting up a database:
 ```